-The field of dentistry that corrects misaligned jaws and corrects teeth is called orthodontics.
-Advanced orthodontics focuses on more comfortable, often faster, treatments and the latest technology.
+The field of dentistry that specialises in the diagnosis, prevention and correction of misaligned jaws and teeth is called orthodontics.
+Advanced orthodontics focuses on leveraging the latest technology to enhance diagnosis and treatment planning, and to provide more comfortable, often faster, treatment options.

 Three Things You Should Know About Advanced Orthodontics

 These days, we always seem to be upgrading something.
 We upgrade our devices for the latest technology, so why not enhance our orthodontic treatments, too?
 That’s what advanced orthodontics is all about.
 In fact, here are 3 things you should know about this branch of dental treatment.

 1. The treatment options